 Now I don't need to transcribe any part of the presentation to give specific feedback.
 It's much easier to highlight those parts in a transcript.
 If you don't mind watching the video after the presentation in class, you may try and see if this works for you.

-2011 Journal Publication
+Journal Publication

-The representation of foreign cultures in English textbooks
+The representation of foreign cultures in english textbooks

-Source: ELT Journal, 65, 4, October 2011
+Source: ELT Journal, v.
+65, (4), p.
+458-466

 DOI: 10.1093/elt/ccq089

-A case study of the foreign cultures represented in two English language textbooks used by Hong Kong secondary schools was conducted.
+<p>A case study of the foreign cultures represented in two English language textbooks used by Hong Kong secondary schools was conducted.
 Its aim was to investigate whether the representation of foreign cultures in these textbooks reflected the status of English as an international language.
 In order to do this, references to foreign cultures were categorized into four aspects: products, practices, perspectives, and persons.
-It was found overall that the representation favoured the cultures of English-speaking countries, while the cultures of Africa were under-represented.
-The selection of English language textbooks and the implications for redressing the imbalance in cultural content are discussed.
+It was found overall that the representation favoured the cultures of English-speaking countries, while the cultures of Africa were underrepresented.
+The selection of English language textbooks and the implications for redressing the imbalance in cultural content are discussed.</p>

-2006 Journal Publication
+Journal Publication

 Constructivist teaching and teacher-centred teaching: A comparison of students' learning in a university course